Buddhini-123/Buddhini-123/README.md

 ### Hi there 👋
+I am a Web Developer|Software Engineer.
+I am interested in, write about, and develop software solutions using Laravel,PHP, ReactJS, and NodeJS.

 <!--
 **Buddhini-123/Buddhini-123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.